Women Of The Lens film festival

-Included in a career of 20 plus years, Jennifer has Journalism, Public Relations, Education and Film as part of her skill-set.
-Her first foray into festival production came with the Black Filmmaker International Film Festival created by filmmaker Menelik Shabazz (Burning An Illusion/The Story Of Lovers Rock).
+Included in a career of 20 plus years, Jennifer has Journalism (cutting her teeth at Bloomberg), Public Relations (consultancy), Education (teacher Film and Media Studies) and Film as part of her skill-set.
+Her first foray into festival production came in 2015 with the Black Filmmaker International Film Festival created by filmmaker Menelik Shabazz (Burning An Illusion/The Story Of Lovers Rock).
 In addition to Women Of The Lens, Jennifer has a communications consultancy and other projects in development.

 To say that Jennifer is ‘passionate’ about the industry is clichéd, but it is the best word to use, which describes her innate commitment and loyalty to create and deliver a Festival of integrity which grows to fulfil its and her vision.